mub2332/FIT-Honors-Monash/reports/design-tech-report.md

 ## Choosing the correct service protocol

+There are several different points to consider when choosing the correct service protocol while implementing Service Oriented Architecture.
+It generally depends on the project requirements, technical considerations and business objectives noted below.
+Since some of the considerations for industrial systems are irrelevant to us they will be omitted:
+#### Project requirements
+- Timeline of SOA initiative, how long it will potentially take to implement solution

+#### Technical considerations
+- SOA solution's ability to provide support for all technologies in the IT environment.
+- SOA solution's ability to be used with application servers and development tools.
+- SOA solution's ability to integrate on-premise and cloud applications.
+- SOA solution's ability to match requirements decided on inception (maintenance, efficiency etc.)

+#### Business objectives
+- Which SOA solution provides best return on investment.
+- What new business services do we plan to offer (SaaS or APIs).
+- Short-term and long term needs of the project.

 ## Microservices

 Microservices architecture is an architectural style that structures an application as a collection of lowly coupled services.
 [5] A service is a function that is self-contained and does not have any relation to other services.[6]